elden2/victor-hugo/site/content/blog/311Test.md

 Decision tree's tend to overfit data with lots of samples.
 I'm gong to build one of these from scratch and put a blog post about it soon.

-Our data has quite a few attributes - so lets get the accuracy, but then look at what it's classifying well, and waht it's classifying poroly
+Our data has quite a few attributes - so lets get the accuracy, but then look at what it's classifying well, and what it's classifying poorly.